slimjack/IWC-SignalR/README.md

 Inter-window communication is done by means of [IWC](https://github.com/slimjack/IWC).

 #Usage
+To use **IWC-SignalR** include *signalr-patch.js* and *iwc-signalr.js* files on your page. *signalr-patch.js* allows to start SignalR multiple times.
+This allows to reconfigure hub proxies at any time.

 Let's have a hub `Echo` with method `Send` defined on server.
 Method `Send` calls method `displayMsg` of all clients.

 ```js